Game Drives in Queen Elizabeth National Park

 Alternatively, travelers can use road transport, the routes Kampala-Kasese highway via Fort Portal which takes about 6 to 7 hours of the day to reach the park.
 The Kampala -Rubirizi via Mbarara which is also about 7 hours to reach the park.
 The park can also be accessed via Kigali where travelers will engage in the Kigali -katuna border and from katuna using the Kabale- Kihihi highway to reach the park which is about 6 hours.
 Read an itinerary to Queen Elizabeth National Park from Kigali.

-What is the best time to visit Queen Elizabeth National Park game drives?
+What is the best time to visit Queen Elizabeth National Park for game drives?

 Queen Elizabeth National Park is open for travelers throughout the year.
-The best time to visit the park for the game drive is during the dry season of the year.
-The period runs through June to September and December to February.
+The best time to visit the park for the game drive is during the year’s dry season.
+The period runs from June to September and from December to February.
 This is the best time for a game drive since the park is dry.
-More so, the park is clear for the game viewing during the safari.
-Also during this time, the wildlife can be sited near the water sources of the park.
+More so, the park is clear for game viewing during the safari.
+Also, the wildlife can be seen near the park’s water sources during this time.
 Travelers are recommended to plan accordingly for a game drive in the Queen Elizabeth National Park.

 Popular Safaris